-7.3.9 To be able to discharge its role and responsibilities properly, the Board should have well-defined powers, which are clearly set out either in the legislation or as part of the constituent documents of the insurer (such as the constitution, articles of incorporation or organisational rules).
-These should, at a minimum, include the power to obtain timely and comprehensive information relating to the management of the insurer, including direct access to relevant persons within the organisation for obtaining information such as the Senior Management and Key Persons in Control Functions.
+7.3.11 To be able to discharge its role and responsibilities properly, the Board should have well-defined powers, which are clearly set out either in legislation and/or as part of the constituent documents of the insurer (such as the constitution, articles of incorporation, bylaws or internal/organisational rules).
+These should, at a minimum, include the power to obtain timely and comprehensive information relating to the management of the insurer, including direct access to relevant persons within the organisation for obtaining information, such as Senior Management and Key Persons in Control Functions.